alexwlchan/books.alexwlchan.net/src/reviews/2021/the-otters-tale.md

 Along the way, we get lots of detail about how they live, and the broader ecosystem around them – including the fish, ducks, crayfish, rabbits, and other creatures they eat for dinner.
 It's a nature book as much as an otter book.

-I was struck byhow solitary and unsociable otters are – because I've only ever seen otters in captivity, I think of them as a friendly species.
+I was struck by how solitary and unsociable otters are – because I've only ever seen otters in captivity, I think of them as a friendly species.
 That's very much not the case with wild otters!

 A fun, easy read.